fluentnumbers/obsidian-quartz/content/meta/latest reading.md

 # [[latest reading]]

 ## 2025
+- [[Under the Dome Part 1 - Stephen King]] - another one from a storyteller-genius.
+I am not a fan of mystics, so my choice of King's books is rather limited to the ones with *sort-of-realistic* setting.
+And although my absolute top-1 is occupied by the his 11/22/63 *novel*, reading *this* one also kept me on my toes non-stop.
+If you forget about the reasons, why all inhabitants of one small city in the US, couldn't leave it and no one (and nothing) could come within the city borders - it is a very realistic description of a group behavior under stress and scare.
+Really frightening times when making a thousand people believe total bullshit is easier than persuading an individual.
+And don't even think about watching the series, even if you don't have time for the book.
+Movies can hardly pass on the suspense of King's books, let alone bad movies.
 - [[The Making of the Atomic Bomb - Richard Rhodes]] - another monumental, interesting, but heavy read, which will take more than one re-start to read... in progress
 - [[AI Engineering - Chip Huyen]] in progress
 - [[Stuff Matters - Mark Miodownik]] - did you ever thought about [[Stuff Matters - Mark Miodownik#^1929d6|how crucial reinforced concrete is to our civilization]] or *why does paper yellow with age*?
 The book goes into everyday things like chocolate, plastic. glass and uncovers them from manufacturing, historical perspectives.
 There is also always a personal story behind, which makes the book read as a novel, rather than an encyclopedia.